-A western diplomat, speaking on condition of anonymity, predicted that Maliki was now done.
+A Western diplomat, speaking on condition of anonymity, predicted that Maliki was now done.

-“It looks like the debate is whether it is going to be Tareq Najem from inside State of law or someone from outside Maliki's alliance," the diplomat said, referring to Maliki's one-time chief of staff and a senior member of his Dawa party.
+“It looks like the debate is whether it is going to be Tareq Najem from inside State of Law or someone from outside Maliki's alliance," the diplomat said, referring to Maliki's one-time chief of staff and a senior member of his Dawa party.

 "It is generally understood it will not be Maliki," the diplomat said.
 "Security was his big thing, and he failed."

-Allies of Maliki said Sistani's call for a quick decision was not aimed at sidelining the premier, but at putting pressure on all political parties not to draw out the process with infighting as the country risks disintegration.
+Allies of Maliki said Sistani's call for a quick decision was not aimed at sidelining the premier but at putting pressure on all political parties not to draw out the process with infighting as the country risks disintegration.

-The Kurds have yet to agree a candidate for president and the Sunnis are divided among themselves over the speaker's post.
+The Kurds have yet to agree on a candidate for president and the Sunnis are divided among themselves over the speaker's post.